 What are the technology requirements?

-- You need a basic level of computer/internet literacy, including navigating a webpage, uploading videos, and use of a message board
+- You need a basic level of computer/internet literacy, including navigating a webpage, uploading videos, and use of an online forum

 - Life Skills: Internet capacity that permits viewing and uploading of videos

 - Private Training: High speed internet that allows for video conferencing over ZOOM